ms/buildtogether.tech/src/introduction.md

 -   Have used [Git][git] on individual projects.

-This book can be read on its own or as a companion to *[Software Tools in JavaScript][stjs]*, which teaches the basics of software design by showing you how to build the tools you program with.
+This book can be read on its own or as a companion to *[Software Design by Example][stjs]*, which teaches the basics of software design by showing you how to build the tools you program with.
 If you are looking for a project to do in a course, adding a tool to those covered there would be fun as well as educational.